amila-desilva/housing_price_predictor/README.md

 # Housing Price Predictor

-The following repository contains a simple application to predict housing prices using historical data.
-The project is set up to use Python and Poetry for dependency management, and includes tests to ensure the functionality is correct.
+This repository contains a Python application designed to predict housing prices using historical data.
+The project utilizes the 'pandas' library for data manipulation and 'pytest' for testing.
+The repository is configured with 'Poetry' for dependency management, ensuring that the environment is isolated and all dependencies are handled consistently.

 ## Table of Contents